BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

     rdr pass on vtnet0 inet proto tcp from any to 192.168.0.45 port = 9000 -> 10.17.89.1 port 9000

 The options can be used together, as seen above.

+If you have multiple interfaces assigned to your jail, `bastille rdr` will only redirect using the default one.